MileHacker Logo

 Smart Travel Strategy

-Always verify the most recent ferry schedules just before your travel date.
-Weather conditions can cause delays or cancellations, notably in the wintertime.
-Plan flexibility into your itinerary to account for such possibilities.
+Always check the latest ferry schedules just before your travel date.
+Weather conditions can cause delays or cancellations, especially in winter.
+Plan flexibility into your itinerary to account for this type of possibilities.